Make Private Mortgage Insurance a Thing of the Past

-For loans closed since July 1999, lending institutions are obligated (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the loan balance gets lower than 78 percent of your purchase amount � but not when the borrower earns 22 percent equity.
-(Some "higher risk" loans are excluded.)
-But if your equity reaches 20% (no matter what the original purchase price was), you have the right to cancel the PMI (for a mortgage loan closed past July 1999).
+For loans made since July 1999, lending institutions are required (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the loan balance falls below 78 percent of the purchase amount � but not when the borrower earns 22 percent equity.
+(There are some exceptions -like certain "high risk' loans.)
+But if your equity rises to 20% (regardless of the original purchase price), you are able to cancel PMI (for a loan closed past July 1999).

-Keep a running total of each principal payment.
-Pay attention to the prices of other houses in your immediate area.
-You've been paying mostly interest if your closing was fewer than 5 years ago, so your principal probably hasn't lowered much.
+Familiarize yourself with your mortgage statements to keep track of principal payments.
+Also be aware of what other homes are purchased for in your neighborhood.
+You've been paying mostly interest if your mortgage closed fewer than 5 years ago, so your principal probably hasn't been reduced by much.

 At Financial Edge Mortgage Corp., we answer questions about PMI every day.
 Call us: 425-508-9988.